mjolk/epx-c/README.md

 and should better cope with fast changing quorum configurations.
 (That's the idea anyway)

-using [libdill](http://libdill.org) for extra concurrency and flatbuffers [flatcc](https://github.com/dvidelabs/flatcc) for fast transport flatbuffers need no decoding so hopefully offsets a little the extra cycles burned by the consensus algo.
+using [libdill](http://libdill.org) for extra concurrency and flatbuffers [flatcc](https://github.com/dvidelabs/flatcc) for fast transport
+flatbuffers need no decoding so hopefully offset a little the extra cycles burned by the consensus algo.

 #### to compile you need: